-- The deferment of rentals applicable to non-housing leases was also established: - in the months in which the state of emergency was in force and in the first month thereafter; - in the months in which, pursuant to a legal provision or administrative measure approved in the context of the COVID-19 pandemic, the closure of its facilities or suspension of its activity was determined; and - in the three months following the month in which the imposition of the closure of its facilities or suspension of its activity was lifted. - In these cases: - the deferral could not, in any case, apply to rents falling due after 31 December 2020; and - the debt settlement period began on 1 January 2021 and lasts until 31 December 2022. - The State Budget Law for 2020, which established that in cases where specific forms of property operation contracts were applicable for retail and services in shopping centres, no values by way of minimum rent were due until 31 December 2020.
+- Law 4-C/2020 of 6 April, which established, regarding non-housing purposes leases, a deferment of rentals: - in the months in which the state of emergency was in force and in the first month thereafter; - in the months in which, pursuant to a legal provision or administrative measure approved in the context of the COVID-19 pandemic, the closure of its facilities or suspension of its activity was determined; and - in the three months following the month in which the imposition of the closure of its facilities or suspension of its activity was lifted.

+In these cases:

+- the deferral could not, in any case, apply to rents falling due after 31 December 2020; and - the debt settlement period began on 1 January 2021 and lasts until 31 December 2022. - The State Budget Law for 2020, which established that in cases where specific forms of property operation contracts were applicable for retail and services in shopping centres, no values by way of minimum rent were due until 31 December 2020.
 The only amount due to the shopping centre owners was the variable rent component, calculated on the sales made by the tenant.
 The responsibility, on the part of the tenants, for the payment of all expenses contractually agreed, including those relating to common charges and expenses, remained in place.
-This provision is still under consideration by the Constitutional Court.
+By a decision issued on 28 June 2022, the Constitutional Court declared the partial unconstitutionality of the relevant provision of the State Budget Law for 2020 to the extent it establishes an exemption from the fixed/minimum remuneration due by tenants in shopping centres higher than a reduction proportional to the reduction of the monthly invoicing.
+This exemption cannot exceed 50% of the fixed/minimum remuneration and only applies when the store in question suffers a decrease in its sales volume, by reference to the corresponding month of 2019 or, in the absence of that, the average of the six months preceding the declaration of the state of emergency or a shorter period, when applicable.
+The application of these rules to each specific case will depend on the analysis of the applicable contractual framework. - Decree-Law 66-A/2022 of 30 September, which established that: - scanned copies and photocopies of acts and contracts have the same probatory force as originals, except where the person to whom they are presented requests the presentation of the original; and - scanned copies of acts and contracts can be signed in handwriting or by means of a qualified electronic signature, which will not affect their validity, even if different forms of signature coexist in the same act or contract.

 Rita Alarcão Júdice is a partner and co-head of the Real Estate and Tourism practice.
-She has more than 20 years' experience in acting for Portuguese and international clients on a wide range of real estate projects.
+She has more than 20 years' experience in acting for Portuguese and international clients in a wide range of real estate projects.

 Rita has focused on real estate transactions involving investment and divestment in various types of properties including shopping centres, office buildings, hotels, logistics parks and mixed portfolios.
 She structures and negotiates complex property lease and assignment agreements including sale and leaseback transactions.
 Rita has also advised on numerous construction projects, including hotels, office buildings and university campuses.